2. Book and get feedback

 Free download of Voxengo MSED (AU/VST/AAX)

-Voxengo also has a paid plug-in called PHA-979 that allows you (among other things) to visually confirm phase problems via a multiband correlation meter:
+Voxengo also has a free plug-in that lets you visually confirm phase problems via a multiband correlation meter.

 If you really want a perceived wide bass without low end phasing, then it is possible to fake it at the production stage.